Lofia/Article_Crowdsourcing/crawler/README.md

 Used [**BioC API**](https://www.ncbi.nlm.nih.gov/research/bionlp/APIs/BioC-PMC/) (with [code](pubmed_xml_crawler.R)) to extract selected .xml files from PubMed Central Open Access database.

 ---
 <!-- ![alt text](https://github.com/Lofia/Article_Crowdsourcing/blob/main/crawler/Screenshot_medline.png) -->

+The downloaded articles are from PMC Open Access Subset and the PMC Author Manuscript Collection.
+Not all articles in PMC are available for text mining and other reuse.